goformarty/meet-the-penguins/README.md

     I want to zoom in and zoom out the map so that I can see more details about my journey

-#### Using different devices and accessibility
+#### Responsive design and accessibility

     As a user
-    I want app to be responsive
-    so that I can use it on different devices
+    I want app to be fully responsive so that I can use it on phone, tablet and mobile

     As a user
     I want app to be accessible
-    so that I can use it only with keyboard or screen reader
+    so that I can navigate easily with keyboard or screen reader only

+    As a user
+    I want to be able to specify my location so that I can use app when I don't have geolocation

 ## What can be added/improved:

-- unit and browser tests;
+[ ] unit and browser tests;
-- option for choosing time and date for the journey;
+[ ] option for choosing time and date for the journey;
-- "get directions" button disabled until location entered;
+[ ] "get directions" button disabled until location entered;
-- clearer user journey - users may feel confused with 2 options to find their location;
+[ ] clearer user journey - users may feel confused with 2 options to set their start location;

 ---